-Cinemark Holdings Inc. [CNK] – A worthy Stock for long-term investors
+Cinemark Holdings Inc. [CNK] – A worthy stock for long-term investors

 Now let’s turn to look at profitability: with a current Operating Margin for Cinemark Holdings Inc. [CNK] sitting at 10.30% and its Gross Margin at 36.20%, this company’s Net Margin is now 5.80.
 These metrics indicate that this company is not generating as much profit, after accounting for expenses, compared to its market peers.

+This company’s Return on Total Capital is 9.79, and its Return on Invested Capital has reached 4.74.
+Its Return on Equity is 12.90%, and its Return on Assets is 3.30%.
+These metrics show a mixed bag, which means that this investment’s attractiveness can be quickly increased or decreased in the short term, depending on future updates CNK financial performance.

+Turning to investigate this organization’s capital structure, Cinemark Holdings Inc. [CNK] has generated a Total Debt to Total Equity ratio of 235.08.
+Similarly, its Total Debt to Total Capital is 70.16, while its Total Debt to Total Assets stands at 57.91.
+Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 218.40, and its Long-Term Debt to Total Capital is 65.18.

 What about valuation?
 This company’s Enterprise Value to EBITDA is 9.42 and its Total Debt to EBITDA Value is 2.89.
-The Enterprise Value to Sales for this firm is now 1.92.
-Cinemark Holdings Inc. [CNK] has a Price to Book Ratio of 2.76, a Price to Cash Flow Ratio of 7.02 and P/E Ratio of 4.92.
+The Enterprise Value to Sales for this firm is now 1.92, and its Total Debt to Enterprise Value stands at 0.49.
+Cinemark Holdings Inc. [CNK] has a Price to Book Ratio of 2.76, a Price to Cash Flow Ratio of 7.02 and P/E Ratio of 5.14.
 These metrics all suggest that Cinemark Holdings Inc. is more likely to generate a positive ROI.

 Conclusion: Is Cinemark Holdings Inc. [CNK] a Reliable Buy?